michal-harish/graphstream/README.md

 ![Architecture](doc/GraphStream_architecture.png)

-While SyncsToGraph is a simple stream-to-stream map operation, the internal workings of ConnectedBSP requires a more detailed explanation.
-It also illustrates more general concept of local state in the realm of stream processing, more specifically *recurisve stateful stream processing*
+While SyncsToGraph ahd GraphToHBase are simple stream-to-stream filter/map operators, the internal workings of ConnectedBSP requires a more detailed explanation.
+It also illustrates a general idea of local state in the realm of stream processing, and more specifically also *recurisve stateful stream processing*

 First we need a different kind of topic - a commit log which is supported by Kafka fetaure called [Log  Compaction](https://cwiki.apache.org/confluence/display/KAFKA/Log+Compaction).
 A topic 'graphstate' in our architecture is log-compacted.